-NSC2029 Dog Handling A review be carried out of police dog handlers training days to ensure that actual training hours received is in agreement with training hours that have been planned for. make this easier, a pattern with a dedicated week for training will ensure handlers are getting what they require.
+NSC2029 Dog Handling A review be carried out of police dog handlers training days to ensure that actual training hours received is in agreement with training hours that have been planned for.
+Set training days should make this easier, a pattern with a dedicated week for training will ensure handlers are getting what they require.
 It will also improve team cohesion, as Norfolk and Suffolk handlers will come together to train.
 Training should be as a team rather than 1:1 as this is good practice, the current system does not support this.
 A date of 31/12/19 is provided for peer review results, following which the timeline for shift review, with a view to implementation 31/03/20.
 DCC/ / Insp 3051 HAMMERTON 31/03/2020 30/04/2021 27/01/2021 A review of the Dog Unit has been undertaken and a Business Case is now with CO's for decision making and to ensure appropriate action is taken.
 The Covid-19 pandemic has caused a delay in implementation.
 NSC1915 Establishment, Capacity, Recruitment and Retention Report of amendments to contracts length be produced monthly, to verify whether leaving / extended and permission groups checked for appropriateness to amend.
+The provision of reports will be scoped by the Management Information Team, and if possible, will be reviewed monthly by HR Business Partners/HR Advisors.
 DCC / Head of Resourcing/Head of HR 30/06/2019 31/12/2020 & 31/03/2021 02/03/2021 There was a delay in creation of the Shared Service Transaction Centre.
 The Shared Service Transaction Centre is now up and running, but is still in its infancy, and this has caused delay in implementation of the recommendation, as this is something that has been assigned to the Shared Services Transaction Centre to address.
 A revised due date has been requested for the recommendation.
 NSC1915 Establishment, Capacity, Recruitment and Retention Approval and rationale for why officers and staff are acting up be recorded for all officers/staff.
-Temporary Promotions Policy will be published in the Spring of 2019.
-This will standardise the process and this detail will therefore be captured.Staff are already covered within other HR policies and process.
+The new Acting and Temporary Promotions Policy will be published in the Spring of 2019.
+This will standardise the process and this detail will therefore be captured.
+Staff are already covered within other HR policies and process.
 DCC / Head of Resourcing/Head of HR 30/06/2019 31/12/2020 & 31/03/2021 02/03/2021 A new policy has been drafted.
 It is, however, likely to remain in draft for some time as it has become clear that there are a number of approaches that may need to be taken into account in the final version, and it is expected that this will take further time to work through.
-NSC1928 Recovered Property Annually, an audit be undertaken at the property stores and records be 3 Annual audits have not been carried out due to the Evidential Property Review ACO/ Locally / PM&VRC and 31/10/2019 30/09/2020 & 30/06/21 02/03/2021 Due to the COVID outbreak these audits have not taken place as we are currently not maintained of the stock and other commitments.
-Senior Property undertaking non-essential take.
+NSC1928 Recovered Property Annually, an audit be 3 undertaken at the property stores and records be Annual audits have not been carried out due to the Evidential Property Review ACO/ Locally / PM&VRC and 31/10/2019 30/09/2020 & 30/06/21 02/03/2021 Due to the COVID outbreak these audits have not taken place as we are currently not

+O

+m m naintained of the stock and other commitments.
+Senior Property undertaking non-essential

+ta ake.
 These audits will Officers travel.
-It is not known when recommence in 2019 and these checks can recommence.
-Main Stores (with Property A revised due date has been Staff) and satellite stations requested for the will be audited annually. recommendation.
-Programme of audits to be discussed with Senior Property Officers on 17th July.
+It is not known when

+recommence in 2019 and these checks can recommence.

+Main Stores (with Property A revised due date has been

+Staff) and satellite stations requested for the

+will be audited annually. recommendation.

+Programme of audits to be

+discussed with Senior

+Property Officers on 17th

+July.